|

 While the parts aren’t made here, Garant is still a Canadian company and one that’s been around since 1895.
-So if you want a decent axe that supports the Canadian economy, you should go with a Garant.
+So if you want an average axe that supports a Canadian business, you should consider Garant.
 They are in all the hardware stores.

 Note: Garant axes come with a red-painted head.
 On my well-worn Chainsaw axe, the paint is basically gone from work, and cleaning off rust with sandpaper (don’t store your axe in the trunk over winter).

 Garant axes don’t come sharp.
-The profile is fat, and the edge dull so you will need to do some sharpening to get the best results.
-They come fine for splitting, but not for real chopping.
+The profile is fat, and the edge is dull so you will need to do some sharpening to get the best results.

-Most of the Garant axe heads are a classic, “Zeek”, or “Hoosier” pattern, with a wide bit that flares out in both directions with a deep curved cutting edge.
-This is a great head design for felling trees or chopping branches, but not as well suited for bucking.
+Most of the Garant axe heads tend to have a wide bit that flares out in both directions with a deep, curved cutting edge.
+This is a great head design for felling trees or chopping branches, but it can dig into the dirt if you are chopping on the ground.

 Tip: Don’t store the axe in the blade cover once you start using it, the rubber can trap moisture against the steel and build up rust